adi90x/rancher-active-proxy/README.md

 Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the rap.host label set.

-There is four environmental value that could be set to adi90x/rancher-active-proxy :
+There are four environmental value that could be set to adi90x/rancher-active-proxy :

 `DEFAULT_HOST : foo.bar.com` => Default Nginx host